 Each year, the OECD compiles a table ranking its member countries according to their purchasing power adjusted GDP per capita.
 “Purchasing power adjusted” means the GDP per capita of the country has been adjusted with respect to price levels in order to increase comparability.
 The list shows the value of the production of the countries adjusted for both price levels and population size.

-During late 1970s until the early 1990s, Sweden had a weaker GDP growth rate than the majority of other industrialised countries.
-During the deep recession of 1991-1993 in Sweden, the GDP actually fell with about 4 percent resulting in a swift fall in the OECD list.
-As a consequence, Sweden’s purchasing power adjusted GDP per capita has fallen in relation to other industrial countries over recent decades, from fourth to 14th place.
-However, since late 1990s Sweden has started to climb on in the ranking again.
-Currently, Sweden is on 9th place.
+From the late 1970s until the early 1990s, the growth rate of the Swedish GDP was weaker than for the majority of the industrialised countries.
+During the deep recession in 1991-1993, the Swedish GDP actually fell about 4 per cent, which resulted in a swift fall in the OECD list.
+As a consequence, Sweden’s purchasing power adjusted GDP per capita has fallen in relation to other industrial countries over recent decades, from fourth to fourteenth place.
+Since the late 1990s, Sweden has begun climbing in the ranking again and currently holds ninth place.

-Important to note when comparing countries according to the purchasing power adjusted GDP per capita is that the difference between some countries is very small.
-Also, countries continuously revise their GDP which might lead to changes in the ranking.
+When comparing the purchasing power adjusted GDP per capita of a country to another, it is important to note that differences between some countries are very small.
+Also, countries continuously revise their GDP figures, which may lead to rapid changes in the ranking.